Kotlin/KEEP/proposals/sealed-inline-classes.md

 This is the reason for the following restrictions.

 - Noinline children (classes and objects) should have `value` modifier, as shown in the examples.
 Since the noinline children can be boxed, they cannot have stable identity.
-In other words, they are identitiless, and we use `value` modifier to mark them.
+In other words, they are identityless, and we use `value` modifier to mark them.

 - Children of sealed inline classes cannot implement interfaces.